 Buying something for under $20 may not get you huge range or amplified signal, but our favorite inexpensive antennas still pull in dozens of channels, have flexible mounting options and offer some interesting designs.

 - Check out the best TV antennas for indoor, outdoor and amplified models

 - Time to upgrade?
 The best TVs you can get right now

+The best cheap TV antennas get the job done for less.
 And the best news?
-Even as broadcasters start switching to ATSC 3.0 in 2020 – bringing 4K broadcast to over the air TV – these antennas will all work with the new tuners.
+Even as broadcasters start switching to ATSC 3.0 in 2021 – bringing 4K broadcast to over the air TV – these antennas will all work with the new tuners.

-The best cheap TV antennas
+The best cheap TV antennas in 2021

 Read our full Mohu Leaf Metro review.

 Demonstrating that larger, flat indoor antennas tend to make it easier to capture more stations, the very reasonably priced 1byOne Paper Thin (Model OUS00-0187) antenna was able to receive 28 watchable channels in our metropolitan test area.
-The 13.25 x 9.25-inch plastic antenna is by no means the most inconspicuous nor the most stylish model in this group, but it gets the job done.
+So long as you don't need something with a detachable cable, the 1byOne Paper Thin is simple to use and reliably pulls in a decent number of channels.
 Major stations looked clean and crisp, and it was able to receive 28 stations, giving you most of the same channels the top performers pulled in.